jcweaver/blackboxes/README.md

 ### The Challenge

-The objective of this task is to predict keypoint positions on face images.
+The objective of this task is to predict keypoint positions such as nose_tip and right_eye_center on face images.
 This can be used as a building block in several applications, such as:

 * tracking faces in images and video
 * analysing facial expressions
 * detecting dysmorphic facial signs for medical diagnosis
 * biometrics / face recognition

-Detecing facial keypoints is a very challenging problem.
+Detecting facial keypoints is a very challenging problem.
 Facial features vary greatly from one individual to another, and even for a single individual, there is a large amount of variation due to 3D pose, size, position, viewing angle, and illumination conditions.
-Computer vision research has come a long way in addressing these difficulties, but there remain many opportunities for improvement.
+Computer vision research has come a long way in addressing these difficulties, but there remains many opportunities for improvement.

 ## Performance Criteria

-The Kaggle facial detection challenge asks participants to identify the (x,y) coordinates for up to 15 facial landmarks on a given Test dataset that contains 1783 images.
+The Kaggle facial detection challenge asks participants to identify the (x,y) coordinates for up to 15 facial keypoints on a given Test dataset that contains 1783 images.
 The images are sized 96x96x1 and are in grayscale.
-Each facial point must be submitted as their individual (x,y) coordinates for scoring which equates to up to 30 values (2x15) for an image that contains all 15 facial landmarks.
+Each facial point must be submitted as their individual (x,y) coordinates for scoring which equates to up to 30 values (2x15) for an image that contains all 15 facial keypoints.

-### Peformance
+### Performance

-This solution aheives a best score of **TBD RMSE** using the model, which places X place on the locked leaderboard.
+This solution acheives a best score of **TBD RMSE** using the model, which places X place on the locked leaderboard.

 ## Project Approach
 To reach the final output of the project and to support the summary findings above, TBD